fatfingers23/trackscape-discord-bot/README.md

     * `MONGO_USERNAME` and `MONGO_PASSWORD` can be w/e you like to secure your development server
     * `DISCORD_TOKEN` This is the discord token created from setting up a discord bot
     * `MANAGEMENT_API_KEY` can be set to w/e.
 It is used to password protect some endpoints of the API for communication between the bot and the api
+    * `DEV_GUILD_ID` is the id of your discord server that is hosting your TrackScape discord bot
   * The bot and api are ran via [shuttle](https://github.com/shuttle-hq/shuttle).
 But uses an older version.
 So may find you need to install it via `cargo binstall cargo-shuttle -y --version 0.37.0`

 ## Setup
 1. Make sure docker desktop is running and run `docker compose up -d` in the root of the project.
 Or make sure your monogodb and redis services are running